said1210UW/said1210UW/README.md

 - 👋 Hi, I’m Said Sheck
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently studying Mathematics @UW
+- 🌱 I’m currently studying Mathematics @ the University of Washington
 - 📫 How to reach me Email said1210@uw.edu

 <!---